-What is not known, as this advertisement does not clarify the issue, whether the school caters for Elementary pupils or whether it was a senior school.
+What is not known, as this advertisement does not clarify the issue, is whether the school catered for Elementary pupils or whether it was a senior school.
 That said, implicit in the words “prepared for the Universities of Oxford, Cambridge or Trinity College” is that this must have been a senior school.

 The Government Free School

 In the early days, a Government Free Elementary School, entirely multiracial, had been established in a small building adjoining the Coloured Union Chapel, founded by the Reverend Adam Robson and located on the corner of Chapel and Victoria Streets.
 Could this be the school that the residents, under the chairmanship of Captain Francis Evatt, had petitioned the Colonial Government to provide in 1824?

 In due course, the need for a Senior School also had to be addressed.
 Twenty years after the arrival of the Settlers, the burgeoning town still did not possess such a school.
 During 1839 a number of teachers were “imported” from Scotland by Dr. Innes, the Superintendent-General of Education in the Cape Colony.
 Amongst this “classroom” of teachers was a certain Mr John Paterson, who would assume the headship.
 Both had graduated at the University of Aberdeen.
 During July 1841, a new era was ushered in for schooling with the opening of Port Elizabeth’s first senior school, the Free Government School, with John Paterson as the Master.
 This school house, belonging to the London Missionary Society, was located behind the Union Chapel Church in Chapel Street.
 It was rented by the LMS to the government for the modest sum of £40 per annum.
 Paterson’s salary was fixed at £150 per annum together with a stipend of £40 per annum as rent for his house on Chapel Hill.